 After leaving Arthur Andersen in 1978, Burton worked for start-up companies throughout the Midwest.
 He specialized in turn-around and workout situations for both individuals and small businesses.
 These businesses included bank holding companies, human capital staffing firms, real estate syndication firms, a television syndication firm, healthcare manufacturing and distribution companies, and an income tax advisory services and tax resolution firm.
 To enhance his business advisor role, he earned an MBA degree with a concentration in marketing from Roosevelt University’s Walter Heller School of Business in 1998.

 He returned to North Carolina in 2013 and lives in Durham.
-Twice widowed, he’s the father of three adult children.
-His daughter, Michelle L. Burton, is a 1992 graduate of UNC- Chapel Hill.
+Twice widowed, he’s the father of three adult children, including Michelle Burton (BA ’92).

 In his work, in his life, Burton has left indelible impressions.
 Clients throughout his career attest to his commitment to developing personal relationships.
 His approach has always been to help people “start and save their dreams.”
 Many of those clients became lifelong friends.